SeanShubin/up-to-date/beginning-software-engineering.md

 ## Critical Thinking

+* not innate in humans
+* definition of a problem
+* appeal to authority
+* appeal to ignorance
+* confirmation bias

 Software engineering is “thought work”.
 Your goal is to solve a customer’s problem, and your tool is your brain;  not code, not computers, your brain.
 In fact, the best solutions you come up with will be the ones where no code was written.